Daikon-Sun/academic-kickstart/content/project/Physical_Design/index.md

 +++
 # Project title.
-title = "Physical Design for Nanometer ICs [Code]"
+title = "Physical Design for Nanometer ICs"

 # Date this page was created.
 date = 2018-11-03